Dr Daniel Black MBBS (Qld) FRANZCO FRACS A/FACAsM

 Dr Black was admitted as a fellow of the Royal Australian and New Zealand College of Ophthalmologists in 1995 and in the following year to the Royal Australasian College of Surgeons.
 Dr. Black’s specialty is cataract surgery.
 In 2001 he pioneered ultra small incision cataract surgery and was the first in Australia to perform cataract surgery through a 1.3 mm incision.
 He has been asked to lecture and demonstrate this technique throughout Australia and Asia.

 Dr Black has delivered over a hundred presentations at scientific meetings on 4 continents around the world including the American Society of Cataract and Refractive Surgeons.
-He currently serves in the executive committee of the Australian Society of Cataract and Refractive Surgeons.
-Dr. Black works extensively with leaders in the ophthalmic industry on the development of new technology for cataract surgery He has been extensively involved in the research on intraocular lens implants and is currently participating with companies such as AMO (Abbott Medical Optics) and Rayner.
+He currently serves in the executive committee of the Australian Society of Cataract and Refractive Surgeons and as a Councillor for the Royal Australian and New Zealand College of Ophthalmologists.
+Dr. Black works extensively with leaders in the ophthalmic industry on the development of new technology for cataract surgery.
+He has been extensively involved in the research on intraocular lens implants and is currently participating with companies such as Johnson and Johnson and Zeiss.

 The Civil Aviation Safety Authority has designated Dr Black as an Aviation Ophthalmologist.
 He is also a member of the Australasian Society of Aerospace Medicine and is a past committee member.
 Dr Black is committed to serving the rural community and has been visiting the St George Hospital in western Queensland since 1996 to offer ophthalmic clinics to a community which would otherwise be missing out on specialist services in this area.